shayan-zaheer/TableOps/README.md

 ## 🧠 Overview

-**MRBROAST-PANEL** is a full-stack restaurant management system that integrates backend APIs, a modular React frontend, and admin controls to streamline day-to-day restaurant operations.
+**TABLEOPS** is a full-stack restaurant management system that integrates backend APIs, a modular React frontend, and admin controls to streamline day-to-day restaurant operations.
 This platform handles orders, products, staff, and promotions — making it a great candidate for evolving into a **restaurant SaaS (Software-as-a-Service)** solution.

 ---